-- > The General English Program (GEP) offers 8 levels and has open enrollment throughout the year.
-Student class level is based on a placement test and/or academic counseling. - > The Cambridge Program requires a minimum score of 45% on the Entrance Test or successfully passing the next lowest Cambridge exam within two years to be considered an automatic placement. - > The Cambridge Young Learners of English Program and Cambridge Teen Learners of English Program do not require a minimum level of English.
+- > The General English Program (GEP) offers 8 levels from Beginner to Advanced. and has open enrollment throughout the year.
+Student class level is based on a placement test and/or academic counseling. - > The Cambridge FCE & CAE Program requires a minimum score of 45% on the Entrance Test or successfully passing the next lowest Cambridge exam within two years to be considered an automatic placement. - > The Cambridge Young Learners of English Program and Cambridge Teen Learners of English Program do not require a minimum level of English.

 Global Village Hawaii enrollment is open year round for all courses except for the Cambridge FCE & CAE, and Cambridge YLE & TLE Programs.
-Global Village Hawaii students are allowed a maximum of 36 months of instruction.
+Global Village Hawaii students are allowed a mazximum of 36 months of instruction.

 International students studying 18 or more hours per week (e.g. 25 lessons per week course) are required to obtain a student visa (F-1).
 Student visas are not required for students studying less than 18 hours per week (e.g. 16 or 20 lessons per week courses).
-Visa regulation information is available at:
+Visa regulation information is available at the following websites: